 The midsole uses compressed EVA with rock-guard, so you don’t have to worry about sharp obstacles affecting your run.
 And, at only a 4mm drop, the VKs rank alongside top minimalist-style trail shoes.

-For a high-performance trail shoe that focuses on the vertical aspect of the climb, you can’t go wrong with LaSportiva’s VK.
+For a high-performance trail shoe that focuses on the vertical aspect of the run, you can’t go wrong with LaSportiva’s VK.

 - Sock-like fit accommodates all foot shapes and widths without chafing or blisters